Course Content and Outcome Guide for MA 123

 Develop skills and knowledge to enable students to administer basic physical

-therapy modalities and instruct patients as directed by physician employers.
+therapy modalities and instruct patients as directed by medical providers.
 Apply sterile dressings.
-Apply bandages to finger, hand, foot, arm and leg neatly and with enough tension they will remain in place.
+Apply appropriate bandages to finger, hand, foot, arm and leg neatly and with enough tension they will remain in place.
 Understand the application of ultrasound and application of hydrocollator packs.
 Understand the administration of immediate care for soft tissue injury.
 Perform crutch fittings and demonstrate a three-point gait.

 8.0 SUPPLIES: ORGANIZATION AND CARE

-Provide knowledge so that the student understands the basic concepts of establishing and maintaining a supply inventory of all expendable supplies and equipment in a physician's office.
+Provide knowledge and skill so that the student understands the basic concepts of establishing and maintaining a supply inventory of all expendable supplies and equipment in a medical office.

 Apply techniques that ensure sterility and quality control in a medical setting.

-Prepare the patient for physical examinations and procedures, including surgical and diagnostic procedures and assist the physician
+Prepare the patient for physical examinations and procedures, including surgical and diagnostic procedures and assist the medical provider.

-Apply general knowledge of vital signs, documentation, medications, medication administration, phlebotomy, specimen collection, and EKG in the medical setting
+Use general knowledge of vital signs, documentation, medications, medication administration, phlebotomy, specimen collection, and EKG in the medical setting.